shreyash0019/shreyash0019/README.md

 <h2 align="center">🌟 About Me 🌟</h2>
 <p align="center">
-I'm a Full Stack Python Developer with expertise in designing and building dynamic web applications.
+I'm a Full Stack Developer with expertise in designing and building dynamic web applications.
 My technical stack includes a blend of frontend and backend technologies, along with a passion for data-driven projects.
 I enjoy solving real-world problems through code and thrive on continuous learning and improvement.
 </p>

 ---